ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 --- back

-# Examples of the application of the Microwave Topology Model {#examples}
+# Microwave Topology Model with base topology models {#examples-mw-only}

    This appendix provides some examples and illustrations of how the Microwave Topology Model can be used.
-There is one extended tree to illustrate an example of a complete Microwave Topology Model including the relevant data nodes from network-topology and te-topology.
+The tree illustrates an example of a complete Microwave Topology Model including the relevant data nodes from network-topology and te-topology (base topology models).
 There are also JSON based instantiations of the Microwave Topology Model for a couple of small network examples.

-## A tree for the Microwave Topology Model including imports
+## Tree for Microwave Topology Model with base topology models

    The tree below shows an example of the relevant leafs for a complete Microwave Topology Model including the augmented Network Topology Model defined in {{!RFC8345}} and the Traffic Engineering (TE) Topologies model defined in {{!RFC8795}}.